 How to Analyze a Mutual Fund

-The problem is that we don't invest backward; we invest forward and there is more to analyzing a mutual fund than reviewing past performance.
-In fact, the best indicators of future performance include factors many investors overlook.
+The problem with performance history is that we don't invest backward; we invest forward and there is more to analyzing a mutual fund than reviewing past performance.
+In fact, the best indicators of future performance include factors that many investors overlook.
 There are other important factors, such as manager tenure, expense ratio, turnover ratio, and tax efficiency to analyze and compare before buying a mutual fund:

 Analyze Mutual Fund Performance

 If you are going to analyze historical returns, you need to do it right.
 Past performance does not guarantee future results but it does matter when analyzing actively-managed funds.
 However, many investors get caught in the trap of chasing performance by constantly buying the funds that are performing best and selling the ones that are performing worst.

 This is just another form of market timing that ensures an investor will be constantly buying high and selling low--the opposite of wise investor behavior.
 When analyzing past performance, focus more on the 5-year and 10-year returns because these time frames are a greater indication of a fund manager's skill in navigating the ever-changing economic environment.

 If you are attracted to a mutual fund's 5-year and 10-year returns, it could be a mistake to buy shares of this fund if the manager has only been at the helm for one year.
 This indicates the past manager is responsible for the strong long-term performance but the new manager has not proven him or herself.

 Similarly, you wouldn't dismiss a fund if the 10-year returns look poor, compared to other types of funds, if the 5-year performance looks good and the manager tenure is 5 years.
 In this case, the current manager should receive credit for the 5-year returns but not receive blame for the 10-year.
 In summary, be sure that the time periods you are analyzing coincide with the current manager's tenure.
 You may also want to completely avoid funds with manager tenure less than 3 years.